khanmjk/altsoftwareplanning/README.md

 ## 4. Key Features

+### Detailed Planning & Gantt

+We’ve introduced a new “Detailed Planning” page with a hierarchical table and Gantt chart for initiatives and work packages.

+What’s included:
+- **Hierarchical Table**: (Initiative → Work Package → Team assignments) with inline editing of dates, estimates, and predecessor links.
+- **Gantt Chart**: A visual timeline using Mermaid/Frappe (configurable) to show work duration and dependencies.
+- **Dependency Management**: Work package dependencies and cross-initiative predecessor selection.
+- **Filtering**: View data by Year, Team, or Goal.
+- **Drill-Down**: Double-click initiatives to reveal Work Packages, and Work Packages to reveal underlying tasks.

 ### AI Assistant

 The AI Assistant has been refactored into a powerful, stateful **Action Agent** with a clean "Controller" (`ai/aiAgentController.js`) and "Toolset" (`ai/aiAgentToolset.js`) architecture.